Official Rules & Procedures

 Performs duties of the Commissioner when the Commissioner is absent, or is an involved party in a trade or rule dispute.

-Trade Review Committee: Anthony Furino, Steven Stryska, Matt Plachta, Alex Chau
+Trade Review Committee: Anthony Furino, Jason Henley, Pat McKenna, Matt Plachta, Ryan Taylor, Jordan Carbone

 Consists of the Commissioner and multiple GM representatives of the league.